NIF-au/imagetrove/README.md

         -v /somewhere/dicom_tmp:/dicom_tmp                  \
         -P user/imagetrove

-# Configure network

-* pynetdicom

-# Configure DICOM server

-* TODO

-# Configure ingestion application
+Now go to http://localhost:8000 and you should see the default MyTARDIS front page.

-* TODO
+# TODO - General

 * DICOM fields

-# TODO - General
+* Configure ingestion application
 * Apache or Nginx instead of django-runserver.
 * How to use command line interface.
 * pynetdicom to dump files on volume